This class includes Policy statements issued by the Authority and Customer service standards.

 The planning function of the authority has a list of planning policies listed on its web page.
 In terms of conservation policies, the ‘Historic Environment Strategy’ runs in parallel with the 5 year cycle of the ‘National Park Management Plan’, and outlines how conservation strategies are funded and delivered in partnership with other organizations.

-Central government sets the fees for planning consent, which vary depending on the type and size of development - ‘Planning Application Fees’ document gives more information.
+Central government sets the fees for planning consent, which vary depending on the type and size of development.

 Alternatively, the Planning Portal’s fee calculator can assist in working out how much your application will cost.
 Cheques should be made payable to the Lake District National Park Authority.
 Please remember to include your fee payment as otherwise your application will not be valid.

-A selection of Human Resources policies are available through the website, such as the ‘Conditions of Service’, the ‘Equal Opportunities Policy’ and the ‘Financial Assistance Policy’ for relocation.
+A selection of Human Resources policies are available through the website, such as flextime, sick pay and employee benefits package.
 The website features a list of current vacancies, with details of how to apply for each post.

 Access to information

 In line with the spirit of the Freedom of Information Act 2000 and the Environmental Information Regulations 2004, the Authority will publish as much information as possible on its website, and will provide physical copies of sections of its website to customers who cannot access the website, with no additional charge.

 Large-print, Braille and audio tape versions of information can be made available by arrangement and will incur no additional charges.